lindell/multi-gitter/README.md

 # Include GitLab subgroups when using the --group flag.
 include-subgroups: false

-# The file where all logs should be printed to. "-" means stdout
+# The file where all logs should be printed to. "-" means stdout.
 log-file: "-"

 # The formating of the logs.
-Available values: text, json, json-pretty
+Available values: text, json, json-pretty.
 log-format: text

 # The level of logging that should be made.
-Available values: trace, debug, info, error
+Available values: trace, debug, info, error.
 log-level: info

 # The name of a GitHub organization.
 All repositories in that organization will be used.
 org:
   - example

 # The platform that is used.
-Available values: github, gitlab, gitea
+Available values: github, gitlab, gitea.
 platform: github

-# The name, including owner of a GitLab project in the format "ownerName/repoName"
+# The name, including owner of a GitLab project in the format "ownerName/repoName".
 project:
   - group/project

-# The name, including owner of a GitHub repository in the format "ownerName/repoName"
+# The name, including owner of a GitHub repository in the format "ownerName/repoName".
 repo:
   - my-org/js-repo
   - other-org/python-repo